 Q: When my pet is boarded is he in a pen with other pets?

-unless you request group playtime.
-However, if you own two or more dogs they can stay together.
+other dogs unless you request group playtime.
+However, if you own two or more dogs

 Q: Do I need to bring my pets food, toys, and bedding?

-bring in your own toys or bedding, you may not get them back or they may be damaged when they are
+you may not get it back or it may be damaged when they are returned.
+WE DO NOT

 Q: Why do you charge by the day and not by the night?

 A: Very simply, we are with your pet all day feeding, cleaning, exercising, medicating, and